prasenjit52282/distributedQ/README.md

 </p>

 ### run 2-producer, 2-consumer setup
-Question: Implement 2 Producers and 2 consumers with 2 topics using the library developed in Part-C. Given below is the "topic:producers:consumers" mapping.
+Question: Implement 2 Producers and 2 consumers with 2 topics as shown in Fig. 2 using the library developed in Part-C. Given below is the "topic:producers:consumers" mapping.

 + T1: P1 P2: C1 C2
 + T2: P1 P2: C1 C2